 - Reviews.
-We’ve talked about law firm reputation management, and for local ads, both the quality and the number of your reviews are crucial.
+We’ve talked about law firm reputation management.
+For local ads, both the quality and the number of reviews you have are crucial.

 - Years in business.
 That will be visible in your ad, so if you don’t fill it up in your GMB, it will show less than a year.

 - Business hours.
 If you can take calls 24/7, it’s vital that you add it in your information as your ads won’t stop running, and your local prospective clients will be more likely to call when they need you the most.

 - Responsiveness to inquiries and client satisfaction.
 That’s always an essential factor, as Google puts the focus on user experience and searcher satisfaction.

 What are our key takeaways?